Edvard Rusjan: Biography

 He is interred at Belgrade's New Cemetery, lot 15, grave 343.

 Legacy

 The Maribor Edvard Rusjan Airport and asteroid 19633 Rusjan are named after him.
 The commercial and business center Eda Center in Nova Gorica is dedicated to Rusjan's memory.

 One of the DC-10s in the JAT fleet was named after Edvard Rusjan.

+One Slovenian Armed Forces C-27J Spartan transport plane was named after Edvard Rusjan.